anirudha4/narrate_nodejs_express/README.md

 ```

 ## Extra setup
-* Create a narrate database in your mongoDB Atlas
+* Create a database named 'narrate' in your mongoDB Atlas
 * Create a dotenv file to store you MONGO_URI

 ## License